GilGalaad/JCollectd/README.md

 The produced report is fully HTML5 compliant, and features a flowing, responsive layout.
 You can play with with progressive numbers and sizes to produce your ideal layout.
 To be mobile-friendly, graphs will be all drawn at full width on smaller resolution devices.

-Probes `net` and `hdd` needs an additional mandatory property to be defined: `probe.N.device`, with the name of the network interface or the block device you want to be sampled, (e.g. `probe.5.device=eth0`).
+Probes `net` and `hdd` needs an additional mandatory property to be defined: `probe.N.device`, with the name of the network interface or the block device you want to be sampled, (e.g. `probe.4.device=eth0`).
 The optional parameter `probe.N.label` can be used to see a more meaningful name in the report.

-`disk` probe supports the aggregation of devices, with a plus separated list of devices to be aggregated (e.g. `probe.5.device=sda+sdb+sdc` in case you have a 3-disk RAID5).
+`disk` probe supports the aggregation of devices, with a plus separated list of devices to be aggregated.\
+Linux provides I/O totals for `mdadm` raid arrays, so you have the choice to probe the *logical* amount of disk activity (using the array itself as device, e.g. `probe.5.device=md0`), or the aggregation of single disks composing the array (e.g. `probe.5.device=sda+sdb+sdc` in case you have a 3-disk RAID5).\
-This is done mainly because while Linux provides I/O totals for `mdadm` raid arrays, FreeBSD provides I/O values for each block device but not totals for ZFS `zpools`.
-So we must go a bit lower level and do some math.
+FreeBSD instead, provides I/O values for each block device but not totals for ZFS `zpools`.
+So we must use the latter syntax and do some math (e.g. `probe.5.device=da0+da1+da2` in case you have a 3-disk raidz1).

 There is a simple sanity check on probe configuration (for example on mandatory parameters, and probe numbering), but I am sure you can shoot yourself in the leg if you try enough.